 The commission may add or remove programs from this list as required by federal or state law.

-(2) Other verification that an individual's household income is at or below one hundred fifty per cent of the federal poverty level.
+(2) Other verification that an individual's household income is at or below one hundred thirty-five per cent of the federal poverty level.
 ILEC ETC's may use any reasonable method of verification.
 Consistent with federal law, examples of acceptable documentation include the following:

 (a) State or federal income tax return;